parakhm95/P1_swarm_formation/README.md

 **Decentralized Formation Control of a Swarm of Quadrotor Helicopters**

-**Paper Title :** Decentralized Formation Control of a Swarm of Quadrotor Helicopters **Authors :** Mehmet Altan Tokso ̈z, Sinan Og ̆uz, and Veysel Gazi **Paper DOI :** https://doi.org/10.1109/ICCA.2019.8899628
+**Paper Title :** Decentralized Formation Control of a Swarm of Quadrotor Helicopters.

+**Authors :** Mehmet Altan Tokso ̈z, Sinan Og ̆uz, and Veysel Gazi.

+**Paper DOI :** https://doi.org/10.1109/ICCA.2019.8899628

 The series is divided into two parts.